 On the road with Tatort Geschichte podcaster Hannes Liebrandt On the trail of National Socialism in the Alps I'm not really a fan of group tours.
 I love organizing my day myself, stopping off somewhere spontaneously or spending hours exploring the...

-Places of remembrance are more than just historical sights.
-They encourage people to come to terms with difficult chapters in German history - especially the period of National Socialism and the division of Germany.
+Sites of remembrance are more than historical attractions.
+They invite us to engage with the difficult chapters of German history — in particular the period of National Socialism and the years of Germany’s division.

-In this category you will find my articles on memorials and historical sites that commemorate persecution, dictatorship and political upheaval.
-I present these places objectively, respectfully and historically - with background information and tips for your visit.
+In this category, you’ll find my articles on memorial sites and historical locations that bear witness to persecution, dictatorship, and political upheaval.
+I present these places factually, respectfully, and within their historical context — including background information and practical guidance for your visit.

-For me, visiting such places is part of a responsible approach to history.
-They help us to understand connections and classify historical developments.
+For me, visiting such places is an essential part of engaging responsibly with history.
+They help us understand connections, recognize historical developments, and reflect on their lasting significance.

-History is not only shown at places of remembrance.
+History is not only visible at memorial sites.

 -